 A Standing Order:

-- These can be weekly, monthly or at other regular intervals and YOU are in full control.
+- Payments can be weekly, monthly or at other regular intervals and YOU are in full control.

-- If the day or the order falls at a weekend, the standing order should leave your account the next available working day.
+- If the day of the payment falls on a weekend, the standing order should leave your account the next available working day.

 You create the instruction/order.